Skip to Main Content

 Journal articles detailing original research Books (except fiction & autobiographies)

-Oral & video recordings Journal articles (depending on the discipline these can be primary)
+Oral and video recordings Journal articles (depending on the discipline these can be primary)

-Photgraphs Magazine and Newspaper Articles (this distinction varies by discipline)
+Photographs Magazine and newspaper articles (this distinction varies by discipline)

-Records of organizations, government agencies (e.g., annual report, treaty, constitution)
+Records of organizations, government agencies (e.g. annual reports, treaty, constitution)

 Speeches